DevCicadaQ/CursorVIPFeedback/README.md

 ## 📦 Releases

-The latest releases and updates can be found on our [GitHub Releases page](https://github.com/DevCicadaY/CursorVIPFeedback/releases/).
+Latest releases and updates can be found on the [GitHub Releases page](https://github.com/DevCicadaY/CursorVIPFeedback/releases/).

 Each release includes:
 • Detailed changelog